View Helen Hamlin's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 She worked for many years at Haines & Haines Insurance and retired from Carpenters Local Union 1489.
 She was a tax preparer for many friends and family through the years.
 Helen also was involved in her earlier years with Delanco Public Schools as a PTA Member, a school crossing guard and served on the Delanco School Board.

-She was the loving mother of Bill (Terri), Stephen (Erin), John (Dee) and Paul (Tracey).
-Devoted Nanny to Jessica (Kevin), Kate (Chris), Scott (Kristin), Jared (Emily), Jordan, Cole, Kayne, Taylor, Megan, Daniel and Sean.
-Great grandmother of Dylan, Gavin, Madison and Luke.
-She is also survived by one sister Clare Anderson and many nieces and nephews.
+She was the loving mother of Bill (Terri), Stephen (Erin), John (Dee) and Paul (Tracey); devoted Nanny to Jessica (Kevin), Kate (Chris), Scott (Kristin), Jared (Emily), Jordan, Cole, Kayne, Taylor, Megan, Daniel and Sean; and the great grandmother of Dylan, Gavin, Madison and Luke.
+She is also survived by her sister, Clare Anderson, and many nieces and nephews.

 The family would like to thank the many nurses and doctors at Cooper University Hospital and her niece Joanne Pestridge for their loving care.